Particl-Community/academy/basicswap-guides/basicswapguides_installation.rst

 Configure the Docker Image
 --------------------------

-Now that BasicSwap's image has been created, you need to configure it to your liking.
+After creating BasicSwap's Docker image, it's time to configure it to your preferences.

 .. tabs::